tobi-weber/foliolib/docs/source/documentation.rst

     [Kubernetes]
     enabled = True

-In order to connect to Kubernetes, a Kubernetes config file its needed.
+In order to connect to Kubernetes, a Kubernetes config file is needed.
 This can be a file **kube_config** inside the server config path ($HOME/.foliolib/[Server Name]/kube_config) or the path can be set in the section **Kubernetes** with the key **kube_config** in the **server.conf**